GSA-TTS/identity-handbook/_articles/manage-50-50-state.md

 ### Remove a table or field
 * Deploy 1: Remove all reads in the code
     * If removing a field from an in-use table, mark that field as an ignored columns.
-      This is necessary in the IDP because it is [configured to explicitly load columns][idp-explicit-config] instead of using `SELECT *`.
+      This is necessary in the IdP because it is [configured to explicitly load columns][idp-explicit-config] instead of using `SELECT *`.

       ```ruby